diogo-cruz/multi_turn_simpler/README.md

 # Multi-Turn Jailbreaks Are Simpler Than They Seem

-This repository contains the code and data for our paper "Multi-Turn Jailbreaks Are Simpler Than They Seem", accepted at the SoLaR (Society, Language, and Reasoning) workshop at NeurIPS 2025.
+This repository contains the code and data for our paper "Multi-Turn Jailbreaks Are Simpler Than They Seem", accepted at the SoLaR (Society, Language, and Reasoning) workshop at COLM 2025.

 ## Abstract